FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 title: Multi-factor Authentication for Developers
 description: What is multi-factor authentication and why is it important?
 author: Dan Moore
-image: advice/breached-password-detection/expert-advice-breached-password-detection.png
+image: advice/mfa/expert-advice-multi-factor-authentication-for-developers-header-image.png
-category: Security
+category: Authentication
-date: 2021-02-05
+date: 2021-02-19
-dateModified: 2021-02-05
+dateModified: 2021-02-19
 ---

 As more of our lives move online, multi-factor authentication (MFA) becomes increasingly important as a way of keeping our accounts secure.
 As a user, you know you should enable MFA on any accounts containing valuable data or which you want to keep safe.